bashaerqr/Misk-Udacity-FEND-BuildPortofolio-P1/README.md

 # Portfolio Website Project
 This is a project for Udacity's Front End Development Nanodegree.
-Here, I'm Built my portfolio website using HTML and CSS.
+Here, I'm Built my portfolio website using HTML, JavaScript and CSS.